-Bridging Research and Community: Insights from a Louisiana CEAL Regional Team Researcher
+Bridging Research and Community: Insights From a Louisiana CEAL Regional Team Researcher

-What is the objective of LA-CEAL’s research and how does it address the needs of the community?
+What is the objective of LA-CEAL’s research, and how does it address the needs of the community?

 This research examines the effectiveness and feasibility of implementing an evidence-based financial incentive intervention for improving colorectal cancer screening at a federally qualified health center (FQHC) serving patients in Louisiana Acadiana.

-How does LA-CEAL’s research address health disparities?
+How does LA-CEAL’s research address differences in health outcomes?

 There is a disproportionate incidence of colorectal cancer in the Acadiana region of Louisiana, a relatively rural region of southern Louisiana known for its historically French and Cajun heritage.
 Moreover, adherence rates to colorectal cancer screening are suboptimal, particularly in FQHC patient populations in Louisiana.
-This research addresses these disparities by implementing and evaluating evidence-based strategies to improve the uptake of colorectal cancer screening within primary care delivery at an FQHC in Louisiana Acadiana.
+This research addresses these differences by implementing and evaluating evidence-based strategies to improve the uptake of colorectal cancer screening within primary care delivery at an FQHC in Louisiana Acadiana.

 How were community partners involved in LA-CEAL’s research?